Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 People chilling and resting in a room in one of the mountain huts of Carros de Foc

-Not all huts have hot water, and the ones they do can charge extra for it (usually 1 or 2 €).
-Think about it as an opportunity to start a cold therapy routine!
+Not all huts have hot water, and the ones that do can charge extra for it (usually 1 or 2€).
+Consider it an opportunity to start a cold therapy routine!

 Food and water